-3 Issues For Consideration (Levels of Service)
+2 Issues For Consideration (Levels of Service)

-3.1 Community priorities
+2.1 Community Priorities

-Eurobodalla Shire is responsible for 983 kms of local and regional roads (not including the Kings and Princes Highway), 65 kms of footpath and 36 kms of shared paths.
-Currently only 51km of our urban road network has a footpath on at least one side.
+Eurobodalla Shire is responsible for 589kms of local and regional sealed roads (not including the Kings and Princes Highway), 66.5kms of footpath and 38.6kms of shared paths.
 It is obvious that Council does not have the capacity or capability to have footpaths alongside all roads nor for cycleways to be built to cover the wishes of the total Shire.
-We therefore have to prioritize our needs.
+We therefore have to prioritise our needs.